-The Greek god Hephaestus was a famed black smith, renowned in the skill of metallurgy.
+The Greek god Hephaestus was a famed blacksmith, renowned for the skill of metallurgy.
 Markedly the only conventionally unattractive of all the Greek gods and goddesses, Hephaestus suffered in life from a multitude of physical and emotional ailments.

 Moreso, as a patron of the arts alongside Athena, Hephaestus was fervently admired by humans and Immortals alike.
 No: he wasn’t at all agreeable like his female counterpart, having adopted much of his mother’s reputed temper, but he was a great craftsman.